Not Accepting Guests

 Join Couchsurfing to see Brianna’s full profile.
 It’s free!

 I was born and raised outside of Phoenix, Arizona, USA and have spent a year in Vietnam (teaching kindergarten) and San Francisco, CA (as a Student Advisor) respectively.
-My next move is Tokyo-where I'll be starting a drama program at an international school in August 2016!
-Moving to Japan has been about 6 years in the making, a dream that has slowly manifested itself to this moment of time!
+Now I'm in Tokyo where I teach preschool.
+Moving to Japan has been about 6 years in the making, a dream that has slowly manifested itself to this moment of time.

 I am a full-time educator and entertainer (for me, the two go hand in hand).
 I have performed in musical theater and worked as a children's party entertainer (i.e. Character performer).
 Being on stage and working with children make my soul sing.
 I crave creative outlets and environments and hope to explore performing arts opportunities in Tokyo.